vennerisms/personal-site/README.md

 # personal-site
 My Personal Site for fun little things!
-Includes my about me, my socials, and a little gallery for my works!
+### Includes my about me, my socials, and a little gallery for my artworks!
+Website is made inspired by old internet things, has an old windows aesthetic and got cool 2000's blinkies!!